 Buyers' agents are licensed professionals that represent investors, home buyers and developers in purchasing residential and commercial real estate.
 A Buyers’ Agent specializes in searching, evaluating and negotiating the best possible price on behalf of the buyer.
 They do not sell real estate.
 The key difference between a buyers’ agent and a traditional selling agent is who they represent.
 A buyers’ agent works exclusively for the buyer, whereas the selling agent works for the vendor (seller).
 By law an agent cannot act for (and accept a commission) from both parties in the transaction.

 A professional buyers’ agent can provide you with all the knowledge you need to make an informed decision about the value of a property without all of the sales “hype” often generated by sales agents and glossy brochures.
-A propertybuyer we give our clients objective feedback without fear or favour!
+At Propertybuyer we give our clients objective feedback without fear or favour!

 Buyers’ agents will also ensure you don’t pay too much by providing background information about the true value of the property you are seeking to buy, so that you can make an informed choice.
 If you choose a licensed, professional buyers’ agent, the saving you make on your next property could run into tens or hundreds of thousands of dollars, could be less stressful and is likely to take less of your precious time.

 Many think that using the services of a buyers’ agent is too expensive.
 This is not the case.
 Buyers’ agents can save you money, time and stress, whatever your budget.
 In most cases they will save you the fee and provide a whole lot more benefits.
 In the US, over 50% of the population uses a buyers’ agent to assist in the purchasing process.